 7. Whitney Ross with Irene Goodman Literary Agency – New York, NY

-Whitney is a former editor for MacMillian, and worked with authors such as Susan Dennard, Cora Carmack, Eric Van Lustbader, and Steven Erikson.
+Whitney is a former editor for Macmillan, and worked with authors such as Susan Dennard, Cora Carmack, Eric Van Lustbader, and Steven Erikson.

-She is now looking for middle grade, YA, and adult fiction, as well as non-fiction in the subjects of design, cooking, and fashion.
+She is now looking for middle grade, YA, and adult fiction with a special focus on historical themes, science fiction, fantasy, romance, and contemporary fiction.
+In non-fiction, she is looking for submissions in the subjects of design, cooking, and fashion.
 She loves unusual time periods and locations and subtle romances.
 She is looking for compelling characters and emotionally involving plot lines.

 8. Alexander Field with The Bindery – Colorado Springs, CO

-Are you a Christian author looking for an agent?
-Alexander is a former Vice President for two imprints of Penguin Random House, the largest publisher of trade books in the English-speaking world.
+Alexander Field is founder of The Bindery, which he formed in 2017.
+He is a former Vice President for two imprints of Penguin Random House, the largest publisher of trade books in the English-speaking world.

 10. Nicki Richesin with Wendy Sherman Associates – New York, NY

-Nicki is looking for upmarket fiction that makes her see the world in a different way, historical fiction, story-driven novels and anything written like Zadie Smith.
+Nicki is looking for upmarket fiction that makes her see the world in a different way, ,young adult fiction, narrative non-fiction, and memoirs.

 Her agency works with authors like Wendy Walker, Therese Anne Fowler, and Emma Johnson, author of “The Kickass Single Mom”.

-11. Eva Scalzo with Spielberg Literary Agency – Louisville, KY
+11. Eva Scalzo with Speilburg Literary Agency – Louisville, KY

 Eva is building her client list.
 She has worked for Houghton Mifflin, Blackwell Publishing, John Wiley & Sons, and Cornell University in a variety of roles.
-She is interested in Young Adult literature and good romance novels.
+She is interested in Young Adult fiction, science fiction, fantasy, and good romance novels.